purdue-arc/arc_tutorials/snake_tutorial/docs/03_heading-controller.md

 ## Creating a Launch File
 Launching this program is somewhat involved.
 You need to start the ROS core in one terminal window, then you need to launch this node in another.
-Can you imagin how many terminal windows you would need for a large project?
+Can you imagine how many terminal windows you would need for a large project?
 Thankfully, ROS has a system to let you launch multiple nodes at once.
 It even let's you do some fancy scripting to set parameters, launch nodes based off conditionals, and nest files through include tags.